-3D Systems Virtual Surgical Planning services and SLA 3D printing deliver perfect, custom surgical guides to allow treatment of Blessings Makera, who needed critical facial reconstruction surgery
+3D Systems' Virtual Surgical Planning services and SLA 3D printing deliver patient-specific surgical guides to allow treatment of Blessing Makwera, who needed critical facial reconstruction surgery

 It's easy to be cynical about claims that technologies are "life-changing" when often they simply automate a daily routine.
 In the case of 3D printing, however, it's not just marketing hype.
 Ask Blessing Makwera.

 After a tragic accident when he was 9, the 23-year-old Zimbabwean man now has the facial structure through which he can express his naturally sunny disposition with a deep, rich smile.
 The new face was made possible by the joint efforts of Operation of Hope, Sharp Memorial Hospital and 3D Systems.

 Blessing was injured when a land-mine detonator blew up in his mouth, severely damaging his upper and lower jaws, tongue, lips and teeth.
 He was discovered during a surgical mission to Zimbabwe led by Jennifer Trubenbach, president of Operation of Hope, a California-based organization that offers life-changing surgical care to people in underserved areas of the world.